 The ways deep and the weather sharp,

-The star of Christmas has become associated with a particular journey and visit made by eastern kings who travelled a long distance over hazardous terrain and dangerous territory to reach the little village of Bethlehem, outside Jerusalem.
-Andrewes unfolded in his sermon the dangers these kings (or as they are often called magi) faced: “Their journey ... [was] exceeding dangerous, as lying through the midst of the ‘black tents of Kedar,’ a nation of thieves and cut-throats; to pass over the hills of robbers, infamous then, and infamous to this day.”
+In his preaching Andrewes’ sermon stressed the magi’s difficulties in travelling to reach the little village of Bethlehem, outside Jerusalem.
+He preached, “Their journey ... [was] exceeding dangerous, as lying through the midst of the ‘black tents of Kedar,’ a nation of thieves and cut-throats; to pass over the hills of robbers, infamous then, and infamous to this day.”

 There were times we regretted